 When in Florida, you’ll want to try the Rock Shrimp as it’s mostly found in the Gulf of Mexico.
 They are quite different in bite and texture, which is more similar to that of lobster than regular shrimp.

 The Bleu Cheese Glazed Tater Tots are also a must-order if you love tots or fries!
 It’s full of flavour from the bleu cheese, balsamic drizzle and bacon.

 A great appetizer that doubles as a main is the Mussels which was so delicious with the Pernod cream sauce and parmesan.

-After lunch, check-in to the Hard Rock Hotel Daytona Beach, a luxury modern hotel with 200 rooms.
+After lunch, check-in to the Hard Rock Hotel, one of the best hotels in Daytona Beach.
+This luxury modern hotel has 200 rooms.

 Before dinner, enjoy the hotel’s swimming pool or head straight to the beach (the hotel has direct access to it).

 Website / Address: 918 N Atlantic Ave, Daytona Beach, Florida 32118

 Head to Daytona Beach Downtown to Riverfront Shops of Daytona Beach in the historic Beach Street.
 Start your night by wine-ding down at Wine-Me, a locally owned wine and tapas bar.

 Wine-Me carries a wide variety of wines from all over the world, and the selection changes monthly.
 They also server cheese and charcuterie platters, tapas, fondue and flatbreads to pair with your wine.

 Travelling Foodie Tip: On Wednesdays, they have free wine tasting from 5-8pm!